codeclimate/codeclimate-rubocop/config/contents/lint/useless_setter_call.md

-This cop checks for setter call to local variable as the final expression of a function definition.
+Checks for setter call to local variable as the final expression of a function definition.

 ### Safety: